Holidays Calendar for July 21, 2021

 • 1951 Born: Robin Williams, American actor and comedian known for his roles in widely acclaimed films.
 In 1998, he won the Academy Award for Best Supporting Actor.

-• 1948 Died: Arshile Gorky (born Vosdanig Manoug Adoian), Armenian-American painter who considerably influenced on Abstract Expressionism.
+• 1948 Died: Arshile Gorky (born Vosdanig Manoug Adoian), Armenian-American painter who had a considerable influence on Abstract Expressionism.

 • 1948 Born: Garry Trudeau, American cartoonist, best known for his Doonesbury comic strip, which earned him the prestigious Pulitzer Prize.